ronnn-ddr/sandwich_shop/prompt.md

 - The screen should be responsive and follow Material Design guidelines.

 Provide the updated code for `lib/views/login_screen.dart`, any necessary changes to `lib/views/order_screen.dart` for navigation, and ensure the app builds and runs without errors.
 Include unit tests for the new functionality in `test/views/login_screen_test.dart` if possible.
 Add brief comments explaining the changes and how they integrate with the existing code.

+# Drawer Menu Feature

+I have a Flutter app for a sandwich shop.
+The main entry point is in `lib/main.dart`, which sets up a MaterialApp with the home screen as `OrderScreen(maxQuantity: 5)`.
+The app has screens like order screen (`lib/views/order_screen.dart`), cart screen (`lib/views/cart_screen.dart`), checkout screen (`lib/views/checkout_screen.dart`), login screen (`lib/views/login_screen.dart`), and about screen (`lib/views/about_screen.dart`).
+The app uses a Cart model in `lib/models/cart.dart` and has routes defined in `onGenerateRoute` for `/about` and potentially others.

+I need to implement a drawer menu to enhance the app's navigation.
+The drawer should be accessible from all screens and include menu items for navigating to the order screen, about screen, login screen, and any other relevant screens.
+To make the navigation responsive, on mobile screen widths (e.g., less than 600 pixels), use a standard drawer that slides out from the side.
+On computer screen widths (e.g., 600 pixels or more), use a persistent sidebar that remains visible alongside the screen content, providing better usability for larger screens.

+Key requirements:
+1. **Create AppDrawer Widget**: Develop a reusable `AppDrawer` widget in `lib/widgets/app_drawer.dart` that contains a `Drawer` with a header (e.g., app title) and `ListTile` items for navigation (Order, About, Login).
+Each item should use `Navigator.pushReplacementNamed` or similar for navigation and close the drawer.

+2. **Responsive Navigation**: Use `LayoutBuilder` or `MediaQuery` to detect screen width.
+For widths < 600px, integrate the `AppDrawer` as a standard drawer in each screen's `Scaffold`.
+For widths >= 600px, implement a persistent sidebar: Use a `Row` in the `Scaffold` body with the `AppDrawer` (modified to a `Column` without `Drawer` wrapper) on the left and the screen content on the right, taking up a fixed width (e.g., 200 pixels).

+3. **Integration with Screens**: Update all screens (`lib/views/order_screen.dart`, `lib/views/cart_screen.dart`, `lib/views/checkout_screen.dart`, `lib/views/login_screen.dart`, `lib/views/about_screen.dart`) to include the responsive navigation.
+For mobile, add `drawer: const AppDrawer()` to each `Scaffold`.
+For desktop, wrap the body in a `Row` with the sidebar.

+4. **Navigation Handling**: Ensure drawer items close the drawer on mobile and handle navigation correctly.
+Add routes for `/login` in `lib/main.dart` if not present.

+Additional requirements:
+- The drawer/sidebar should have a consistent design with icons for each menu item.
+- Handle edge cases: Ensure the sidebar doesn't interfere with small mobile screens, and the drawer works on all orientations.
+- Integrate seamlessly with existing navigation; for example, preserve the back stack appropriately.
+- Use Flutter widgets like `LayoutBuilder`, `MediaQuery`, and `Row` for responsiveness.

+Provide the updated code for `lib/widgets/app_drawer.dart`, changes to all screen files (`lib/views/*.dart`), updates to `lib/main.dart` for routes, and ensure the app builds and runs without errors.
+Include unit tests for the new functionality in `test/widgets/app_drawer_test.dart` if possible.
+Add brief comments explaining the changes and how they integrate with the existing code.